-Something that sounds pretty easy can actually end up being a confusing and difficult problem.
+Something that sounds easy can actually end up being confusing and difficult to remember.

 Choosing a great name can have a significant impact on your business success.
 Getting the wrong name can mean failure.

 A bad business name can fail to connect with your customers.
 And it may cause you legal headaches.